 - Describe the principles of a biorefinery including chemical, biological, and thermo-chemical conversion methods

-- Distinguish and describe growth conditions in bioenergy and biochemical processes, including pH, temperature, dry matter content, feed velocity, dissolved oxygen, inhibitors etc.
+- Distinguish and describe growth conditions in bioenergy and biochemical processes, including pH, temperature, dry matter content, feed velocity, inhibitors etc.

 - Account for design and operation of a biorefinery as well as function of the individual process steps

 - Outline of the principles of biorefinery products including bioenergy, biomaterials and biochemicals

 - Discuss the main issues related with sustainable biotechnology as life cycle assessments and bioeconomy principles